MarioHM2004/myFtp/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request to discuss any changes or improvements.

 ## References

 - [RFC959 - File Transfer Protocol](https://tools.ietf.org/html/rfc959)